rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 Lalbagh Fort was built in the 17th century during the Mughal period.
 It’s a stunning piece of architecture with gardens and a few ancient monuments, including a mosque, a tomb, and a hall where public meetings used to held.
 The fort was originally constructed by Prince Muhammad Azam, the son of the Mughal emperor Aurangzeb.

-When I visited the fort, I took a tour and learned a lot about the history of the place.
+When I visited the fort, I took a guided tour and learned a lot about the history of the place.
 I walked around the gardens, visited the tomb of a princess, and looked at the detailed designs on the walls.
 The fort also has a small museum with ancient items like coins, pottery, and paintings that were used during the Mughal time, which helped me understand the history better.

-What makes Lalbagh Fort more special to me is how peaceful it is, even though it’s in the middle of bustling Dhaka.
+What makes Lalbagh Fort more special to me is how calm and peaceful it is, even though it’s in the middle of bustling Dhaka.
 Walking around the fort, I could imagine what life was like hundreds of years ago.
 It was amazing to be at a place with so much history.

 In conclusion, Lalbagh Fort is not just an elegant site, but also a symbol of Bangladesh’s rich history, and I’d recommend anyone who visits Dhaka to explore it at least once.